DaSEA-project/DASEA/CONTRIBUTE.md

 # How to contribute to this project
 All changes, submissions or suggestions happens through github pull requests.
-Please read below section about our branching model.
+Please read below about branching.

 1. Make a fork of the repository and create a branch from `main`
 2. Add your changes, features etc. but only 1 feature pr.
 PR